Open: 11:30am - 10:00pm, 7 days a week

 Chiang Mai-style spicy hand-minced pork "salad" with aromatics, complex spice mixture, herbs, offal, cracklings and crispy fried garlic.
 Served with phak sot.
 Da Chom is the 92 year old father of our friend Lakhana from Mae Rim, Chiang Mai who first taught Andy how to make laap 20 years ago.
 This dish is in his honor, though not his exact recipe.
 Spice mix hand made by Pa Leuan, from Ban Mai, Mae Rim who has supplied us for 10 years!

-Spicy Northeastern Thai chopped-to-order, smoked catfish salad with lemongrass, galangal, herbs, toasted rice powder, dried chilies, lime juice and fish sauce.
+Spicy Northeastern Thai chopped chicken salad with lemongrass, galangal, herbs, toasted rice powder, dried chilies, lime juice and fish sauce.
 Served with phak sot.

 Neua Naam Tok